josuejaramillo/summer_school_2024_SHiP/README.md

 3. **`LLPsim.py`**: The main script that orchestrates the entire simulation process.
 It initializes the LLP scenario, performs kinematic sampling, analyzes the distributions, and generates visualizations.

-4. **`plot_truncated_pyramid.py`**: Contains code for visualizing a truncated pyramid and scatter plotting particle data in a 3D space.
+4. **`vertex_graph.py`**: Contains code for visualizing a truncated pyramid and scatter plotting particle data in a 3D space.

 ## How to Use

 1. **Set Up Environment**:
-   - Ensure you have Python 3.x installed.
+   - Ensure you have Python 3.8.0 installed.
    - Install required packages using:
      ```bash
-     pip install numpy pandas matplotlib scipy
+     pip install -r requirements.txt
      ```

 2. **Prepare Input Data**:
-   - Input files should be prepared and located in the appropriate directories as specified in the script.
+   - Input files should be prepared and located in the appropriate directories as specified in the script (./Distributions/model).

 3. **Run the Main Script**:
    - Execute `LLPsim.py` to run the simulation and analysis: